 J-1 EXCHANGE VISITOR PROGRAM INFORMATION

 The J-1 Exchange Visitor Program (EVP) was developed by the Department of State (DOS) in 1961 to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchanges.
 J-1 scholars are nonimmigrants pursuing a specific program objective at academic institutions in the United States, as designated by the Department of State (DOS) and the United States Citizenship & Immigration Services (USCIS).
 J-1 scholars are categorized as research scholars, professors, short-term scholars, or specialists.
-UT Dallas Human Resources Management (HRM) staff members are DOS-designated Responsible Officer (RO) & Alternate ROs (ARO) for UT Dallas EVP.
+UT Dallas Human Resources (HR) staff members are DOS-designated Responsible Officer (RO) & Alternate ROs (ARO) for UT Dallas EVP.

 The Department of State recently published a rule regarding key changes to the Exchange Visitor regulations affecting the J Professor and Research Scholar categories.
 These changes were implemented into the online SEVIS system on November 17th and became effective on November 17th, 2006.

 The maximum period of participation for J Professors and Research Scholars was raised from three years to five years.
 The period of participation is a five-year period, which starts from the program begin date on the DS–2019.
 This means that exchange visitors on these two categories may now extend up to 5 years, if needed.
 The five-year period is a “continuous” period given to a participant on a “use or lose” basis.